yourpurebredpuppy logo

 If I was considering a Kerry Blue Terrier, I would be most concerned about...

 Kerry Blue Terriers must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
-Terriers can be stubborn and dominant and will make you prove that you can make them do things.
+Terriers can be stubborn and bossy and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.
-Read more about Kerry Blue Terrier Training.
+Follow my free online training programs.

 2. Potential barking.
 Kerries are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them.
 But that can be difficult unless you have established the right relationship with your Kerry Blue Terrier, where you are the leader and he is the follower.